theBrianCui/Watchit/README.md

 # Watchit
-A Node.js app that watches any number of subreddits and delivers email notifications for new, filtered Reddit posts.
+A self-hosted Node.js app that watches any number of subreddits and delivers email notifications for new, filtered Reddit posts.
 It's totally free and is available (self-hosted) for Windows, Mac, and Linux.
 Features support for...

 - **Unlimited subreddits**.
 Want to get notifications for new posts on both [/r/buildapcsales](https://www.reddit.com/r/buildapcsales/new/) and [/r/gamedeals](https://www.reddit.com/r/gamedeals/new/)?
 Watchit can check as many subreddits as you want on a single instance, with a unique configuration for each, and will even queue its requests appropriately so it doesn't hog bandwidth.
 - **Unlimited filters**.
 Get notified only for the posts you deem worthy.
 Configure notifications for posts based on age, votes, title, self-post text, and more.